MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/overview-of-rpc-debugging.md

 If you want to explore the mechanics of how this information is stored, or if you want to devise your own techniques for state information analysis, see [RPC State Information Internals](rpc-state-information-internals.md).

+## RPC Security

+For general information about RPC security and guidelines for usage, see [Writing a Secure RPC Client or Server](/windows/win32/rpc/writing-a-secure-rpc-client-or-server).